 - Carefully pour the pork filling into the prepared pie crust.
 On a lightly floured surface, roll the second pie crust out like the first one.
 Transfer the dough over the pork filling (on the rolling pin) and carefully unroll to cover.

-- Use a paring knife to cut some steam holes into the top crust, and insert a pie bird (optional).
+- Use a paring knife to cut steam holes into the top crust, and insert a pie bird (optional).

 - Use some of the trimmed dough to cut out leaf shapes and use a little water to adhere the leaves to the top of the pie (optional).